mikegagnon/linked-lists/README.md

 <img src="linked-list-01.png">

-## <a name="lec3">Tips for developing recursive functions</a>
+## <a name="lec3">Lecture 3.
+Tips for developing recursive functions</a>

 This lecture may sound like gibberish now.

-That's fine because we will concretely explore how these tips apply to many examples throughout this mini course.
+That's fine because we will concretely explore how these tips apply to many recursive functions throughout this mini course.

 ### Tip 1.
 Base case and recursive case